 Time to wrap!

-Vientiane is shy but once you get to know the place and it’s people, it will open up to you and you will have fun immersing into something different.
-Personally i am an easy going and don’t like to complain about things too much but if online work is your priority you might want to reconsider your options.
+Vientiane is shy but once you get to know the place and its people, it will open up to you and you will have fun immersing into something different.
+Personally, I am easy going and don’t like to complain about things too much but if online work is your priority you might want to reconsider your options.
 However, Vientiane has many other good things to offer that you might enjoy.
 Imagine stunning sunsets from your bedroom balcony, tasty food all around the town, friendly locals and fellow digital nomads all in one city.

 Whatever you decide, happy travels x

 This has been my favourite Camera so far.
 I love how my pictures come out crisp and colourful.
 It also has a screen which is useful when v blogging.
 You can check out what I meant on my Instagram which is here.

 This is my good old Go pro that I take with me everywhere.
 I recommend it because it is small, lightweight and waterproof.
 I have had made many memories with this trusted item and looking forward to more.